maholli/tutorials/configuring KiCAD/README.md

 they *can* be correlated, but it isn't a requirement until invoking the netlist during the transition from schematic capture to layout.
 The [Digi-Key github](https://github.com/digikey/digikey-kicad-library) does a nice job of introducing the concept.

 Luckily, after accepting the above, KiCAD library managment is fairly painless.
+## Adding OSH Park layout templates
+1. Download the folders `oshpark-2lay` and `oshpark-4layer` (green "clone or download" button, then download zip)
+2. Move the two folders to the following location on your machine, making sure to replace the portion with your respective install path: C:ReplaceThisWithYourKicadInstallPath\KiCad\share\kicad\template

 ## Initializing the Digi-Key libraries
 Digi-Key maintains a free KiCAD parts library!
 The library is far from comprehensive, but it's a nice start to building a respectible parts list to choose from.